-Every so often, there’ll be some side quests for you to complete. courtesy of ELizabeth (who also runs the Nurse office).
-There’s a tough optional fight against Margaret available once both main protagonist of Persona 3 and Persona 4 reach Level 55 at any point during the course of the game.
+Every so often, there’ll be some side quests for you to complete. courtesy of Elizabeth (who also runs the Nurse’s Office).
+There’s a tough optional fight against Margaret available once both the main protagonists of Persona 3 and Persona 4 reach Level 55 at any point during the course of the game.

 Going backwards to difficulty for a second. . .
 Here’s a list of selectable difficulties courtesy of a post on the Persona Q Message board on GameFAQs.

 1) Can’t lose.
 A Full Party wipeout just causes your party to (optionally) auto-revive exactly where you were.